Recognizing Seasonal Affective Disorder

 Some symptoms of SAD are apparent, while others are more subtle.
 Symptoms can be mild or severe; some will give rise to others.
 Research suggests vitamin D supplements may help prevent the onset of symptoms and relieve symptoms in mild cases.

-Activities that are usually pleasurable and enjoyable are no longer that way.
-They are now uninteresting, and we no longer feel like doing them.
-We can’t be bothered.
+Activities that are usually pleasurable and enjoyable may no longer feel that way.
+They can become uninteresting, and there may be little motivation to engage in them at all.

 Change in Appetite